ibm-cloud-docs/devsecops/devsecops-release-notes.md

 Use the release notes to learn about the latest changes to {{site.data.keyword.cloud_notm}} DevSecOps.
 {: #shortdesc}

+## 31 January 2025
+{: #devsecops-Jan2025-31}
+{: release-note}

+### Updates for DevSecOps version - open-v9.59.0 and open-v10.31.0
+{: #devsecops-open-v10.31.0-open-v9.50.0}

+Log improvements
+:   Enhanced logging for the custom run stage, designed for customizable run stages.

+Availabity of detect-secrets log
+:   `detect-secrets` markdown output is now accessible for further use in a pipeline run.

+### Updates for DevSecOps version - open-v9.49.1 and open-v10.30.1
+{: #devsecops-open-v10.30.1-open-v9.49.1}

+Bug fix release
+:   This release includes only bug fixes.

+### Updates for DevSecOps version - open-v9.49.0 and open-v10.30.0
+{: #devsecops-open-v10.30.0-open-v9.49.0}

+Upgrade to `sbom-utility`
+:   Upgraded `sbom-utility` to 0.17.0

+## 14 January 2025
+{: #devsecops-Jan2025-14}
+{: release-note}

+### Updates for DevSecOps version - open-v9.48.0 and open-v10.29.0
+{: #devsecops-open-v10.29.0-open-v9.48.0}

+Bug fix release
+:   This release includes only bug fixes.

 ## 12 December 2024
 {: #devsecops-Dec2024-12}